-Games provide a fun way to learn and review educational topics in a medium teens will enjoy.
+Educational games for high school students provide a fun way to learn and review topics in a medium teens will enjoy.
 Everything from computer games to made up games engage students in creative ways encouraging joy in learning.

 Games using basic number or math skills are great practice for people of all ages.
 Classic math games include Sudoku, Yahtzee, and math board games like Monopoly.
 Challenge teens to think abstractly about math concepts or race for speed with these fun games.